verify-media/verify-client/GETTING_STARTED.md

   PINATA_SECRET=<PINATA_SECRET>
   ```

-_Note: if the RPC URL configured in this example fails, you can pick any other https based RPB URLSs from [here](https://chainlist.org/?search=mumbai&testnets=true)_
+_Note: if the RPC URL configured in this example fails, you can pick any other https based RPC URLs from [here](https://chainlist.org/?search=mumbai&testnets=true)_

 ## Publishing